Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: System and mathematical description

-Such elementary model is still relevant and is often discussed in various contexts, e.g., in conservation of the amount of nonclassicality or transfer of coherence from field to atom (see \cite{akella2022dynamics} and references therein).
+The dynamics of the JC model given by Eq.~(\ref{eq:singleJC,I,RWA}) can be solved analytically~\cite{gerry2005introductory}.
+It is also possible to find approximate solutions to more generalized versions of the model, like one coupled to a driven optomechanical system~\cite{LIJ2020}.

 This simple model of matter-field interaction can be generalized in various ways.
-One such possibility is to consider that two atoms are interacting with two cavities.
-Such a consideration leads to double JC model and its generalizations to be discussed here.
+There are many variants of the JC model that are obtained under various assumptions (see~\cite{DAS2024}).
+One such possibility is to consider that two atoms are interacting with two uncoupled cavities.
+Such a consideration leads to the double JC model and its generalizations to be discussed here.